Elbit Systems Ltd. (ESLT) Stock Analysis

 What are the main risks for ESLT investors?

-Yes, Elbit pays a dividend with a yield of 0.49% and a payout ratio of 21.8%, meaning the company retains most earnings for reinvestment and growth rather than returning capital to shareholders.
+Yes, Elbit Systems pays a dividend with a yield of 0.46% and a payout ratio of 21.81%, meaning the company retains approximately 78% of earnings.
+This suggests management prioritizes reinvestment and debt management over shareholder distributions.

 Research ESLT with AI in seconds